hawkeyesec/scanner-cli/README.md

 __Note:__ We only look inside the contents of files up to 20kb, I plan to add configuration options in the future to allow you to change this.

 ## Running Hawkeye
+There are two ways to run Hawkeye, the first is the easiest if you have nodejs on your host, simply type `npm install -g hawkeye-scanner`.

-To run the scanner against your existing project, simply type `docker run --rm -v $PWD:/target stono/hawkeye`
+If you don't have, or want anything on your host, you can use docker with `docker run --rm -v $PWD:/target stono/hawkeye`.

-If you want to run without docker, just through node - then `npm install -g hawkeye-scanner`, and use `hawkeye scan`.
+__Note__: If you opt for docker and you are on macosx, please be aware that the `osxfs` is approx 20x slower than native filesystem access, so if you're scanning a particularly large project you may experience some slow down and the `npm` choice would be a better option.

 ### Options
 There are a few options available: